MsrSoo/202Lol/README.md

 </table>

 > [!NOTE]
-> Should be overal compatible with every OS, but i can't guarantee for windows users
+> Should be overal compatible with every OS, but i can't guarantee for windows users as i haven't tried.

 ## Upcoming features